geofffranks/spruce/README.md

         authorities: (( join meta.authorities "," ))
 ```

-This will give you a concatinated list for `authorities`: `password.write,clients.write,clients.read,scim.write`
+This will give you a concatenated list for `authorities`: `password.write,clients.write,clients.read,scim.write`

 ## How About Some Examples?